YOUR QUESTIONS ANSWERED.

 WHAT STAFF MEMBERS COMPRISE SKILLED NURSING STAFF?

-Staff members include RNs (registered nurses), nurse practitioners, a full-time life enrichment coordinator, a consultant dietitian and a variety of certified specialists.
+Staff members include RNs (registered nurses), a full-time life enrichment coordinator, a consultant dietitian and a variety of certified specialists, all under the oversight of a Physician.
 Skilled Nursing, both short- and long-term, is provided on site at PineCrest.

 HOW IS SKILLED NURSING CHARGED?
 WHO PAYS FOR IT?

-Skilled Nursing is charged by the day, and is usually paid for by one or by a combination of: Medicare, Medicaid, supplementary insurance(s), veterans benefits and long-term insurance (depending on the policy).
-In Lufkin, the daily rates can range from $150-$300/day, depending on care provided and room selected.
+Skilled Nursing is charged by the day, and is usually paid for by one or by a combination of: Medicare, Medicaid, supplementary insurance(s), veterans benefits, long-term insurance (depending on the policy) or can be charged to the resident.
+Our team is always happy to do a consultation with you to understand how your various policies or benefits may apply to the fees at PineCrest.

 WHAT INFORMATION DO I NEED?